RyanNgWH/WhichCard/README.md

 - (**for iOS**) <br/>
     `npx react-native run-ios`

-    Install iOS dependencies.
     Build and run this application in the iOS simulator.
     This command also launches Metro Bundler in a new terminal.

 - (**for Android**) <br/>
-    `npx react-native start` <br/> `npx react-native run-android`
+    `npx react-native run-android`

     Build and run this application in the Android simulator.
-    Launch a terminal and run the first command.
-Wait for the metro bundler menu page to be displayed.
-    Launch a separate terminal and run the second command.
+    This command also launches Metro Bundler in a new terminal.